KaHDaPaIII/AZANIR-cypressAllure-code-review/README.md

 # AZANIR-cypressAllure-code-review
 Code review of the https://github.com/AZANIR/cypressAllure repository
-Comments and errors are described in the PDF file
+Comments and errors are described in the The AZANIR-cypressAllure code review.pdf file